-Our revenue to date has been generated primarily from recognition of upfront license fees and research and development service funding pursuant to our collaboration agreements, the most significant of which is with Merck.
-Merck is also a significant stockholder and, as such, collaboration revenue from Merck is referred to as related party collaboration revenue.
+Our revenue to date has been generated primarily from recognition of license fees and research and development service funding pursuant to our collaboration agreements, the most significant of which is with Merck.
+Merck is also a significant stockholder and, as such, collaboration revenue from Merck is referred to as related party revenue.
 We have not generated any revenue from commercial product sales to date.
 We receive research and development funding pursuant to our collaboration agreements, and we may also be entitled to receive additional milestone and other contingent payments pursuant to our research collaboration product development and license agreement with Merck upon the occurrence of specific events.
 Due to the nature of these collaboration agreements and the nonlinearity of the related revenue recognition, our revenue has fluctuated from period to period in the past and we expect that it will continue to fluctuate in future periods.
 In addition, we are required to adopt ASC 606 for the year ending December 31, 2019, which may have a material impact on the timing of our revenue recognition.

-The following table summarizes the sources of our collaboration revenue for the years ended December 31, 2016 and 2017, and six months ended June 30, 2017 and 2018:
+The following table summarizes the sources of our collaboration revenue for the years ended December 31, 2017 and 2018: